flint-bot/flint/README.md

   * **(new)** Support Teams API
   * **(new)** Support for markdown formatted messages
   * **(new)** Support for [authenticated HMAC-SHA1 webhooks](https://developer.ciscospark.com/webhooks-explained.html#sensitive-data)
 * Flint can now be easily embedded into existing Express, Restify, or other Connect based apps.
 * Flint can be used for building standalone bot "scripts", but also web applications that interact with Spark API.

 ## Overview

-Most of FLint's functionality is based around the flint.hears function.
+Most of Flint's functionality is based around the flint.hears function.
 This defines the phrase or pattern the bot is listening for and what actions to take when that phrase or pattern is matched.
 The flint.hears function gets a callback than includes two objects.
 The bot object, and the trigger object.

 Flint generates a bot object instance of the Bot class for each room the Spark account Flint is running under.
 The bot object instance tracks the specifics about the room it is running in and is passed to the  "hears" command callback when a phrase is heard.

 Flint also generates a trigger object based on the person and room that the flint.hears function was triggered.

 A simple example of a flint.hears() function setup: